Infowars: Promotion of conspiracy theories and fake news

-Infowars disseminated multiple conspiracy theories, including false claims against the HPV vaccine and claims the 2017 Las Vegas shooting was part of a conspiracy.
+Infowars disseminated multiple conspiracy theories, including false claims against the HPV vaccine, as well as claims the 2017 Las Vegas shooting was part of a conspiracy.
 In 2015, skeptic Brian Dunning listed it at #4 on a "Top 10 Worst Anti-Science Websites" list.
 Infowars advocated New World Order conspiracy theories, 9/11 conspiracy theories, the chemtrail conspiracy theory, conspiracy theories involving Bill Gates, supposed covert government weather control programs, claims of rampant domestic false flag operations by the US Government (including 9/11), and the unsupported claim that millions voted illegally in the 2016 US presidential election.
 Jones frequently used Infowars to assert that mass shootings are conspiracies or "false flag" operations; these false claims are often subsequently spread by other fake news outlets and on social media.
 This has been characterized as Second Amendment "fan fiction".

 Infowars has published and promoted fake news, and Jones has been accused of knowingly misleading people to make money.
 In the summer of 2015, video editor Josh Owens and reporter Joe Biggs took a video of workers loading cargo in Texas.
 They claimed the men were drug smugglers; the Drudge Report picked up their headline, and Donald Trump used it in a campaign speech.
 Owens admitted years later: "It's not about truth, it's not about accuracy—it's about what's going to make people click on this video...
 In essence, we lied."
-(Biggs was later indicted for seditious conspiracy for his role with the Proud Boys in the January 6, 2021 attack on the Capitol.)
+(Biggs was later indicted for seditious conspiracy for his role with the Proud Boys in the January 6, 2021, attack on the Capitol.)
 As part of the probe by the Federal Bureau of Investigation (FBI) into Russian interference in the 2016 United States elections, Infowars was investigated to see if it was complicit in the dissemination of fake news stories distributed by Russian bots.

 From May 2014 to November 2017, Infowars republished articles from multiple sources without permission, including over 1,000 from Russian state-sponsored news network RT, as well as stories from news outlets such as CNN, the BBC, and The New York Times which Salon said were "dwarfed" by those from RT.
 A 2020 study by researchers from Northeastern, Harvard, Northwestern and Rutgers universities found that Infowars was among the top 5 most shared fake news domains in tweets related to COVID-19, the others being The Gateway Pundit, WorldNetDaily, Judicial Watch, and Natural News.

+In March 2026, a former field producer and video editor, Josh Owens, stated in an interview with NPR that content released during his tenure was "nonsense" and "lies".
+He recounted an Infowars team member dressing up as an ISIS operator so Infowars could film them crossing what was portrayed as the border between the US and Mexico.
+Owens left the company in 2017.